 Every actor in the region has dealt with COVID-19 differently in the absence of clear and effective leadership, as the WHO’s role in Asia as a global health organization is coming under increasing pressure.
 While its credibility is slowly being eroded by public displays of incompetence and negligence, it has also become an arena of contestation between the US, the largest contributor to the organization, and China.
 The withdrawal of the US from the WHO threatens to undermine global health governance.
 Moreover, in a region that relies heavily on migrant workers, personal health security has become a transnational issue.
 Current policies were not designed with pandemics of this scale in mind, and their defects are showing.

 This research attempts to address these issues by examining how global health governance and international labour migration in Asia have evolved during public health crises.
 Specifically, by looking at policy adjustments, legitimacy, and public perceptions, within the framework of Asia, this project attempts to explain the long-term effects of the COVID-19 pandemic.

-The findings will be compiled in an edited volume to be published by Amsterdam University Press upon completion.
+The findings are compiled in an edited volume, published by Amsterdam University Press.

 Catherine Lo, Maastricht University (Editor)

 Brendan Howe (Ewha Womans University GSIS, Asian Political and International Studies Association)

 Zokhri Idris (Management and Science University)